Welcome to our most recent edition of the Better Brewing Blog: How to Sweeten Kratom Tea.

 - Don’t just stick to the basics.
 As you continue along your path to finding the perfect kratom tea combo, don’t be afraid to branch out.
 Sometimes the addition of an unexpected spice or plant might be just what your tea is missing.

-Well, that’s it for How to Sweeten Your Kratom Tea.
+That’s it for How to Sweeten Your Kratom Tea.
 We hope that you’ve learned something, or found some intriguing suggestions at the very least.
 Either way, we hope you find a brew that works and furthers your love of kratom tea.

 We look forward to bringing you new and exciting blends in the future, and as always…Cheers to better Brewing!